-Lockers should be locked to protect your personal and school issued items.
+Lockers should be locked to protect your personal and school-issued items.
 Students may use their own locks; however, the school does reserve the right to inspect lockers when needed.
 One key or combination must be given to the office if a lock is placed on a locker.
 Students are not allowed to be in their lockers during class periods.
 Locker rules and regulations are as follows:

 - 1. Students are responsible for care and maintenance. - 2.
 Students must keep a locker assigned to them.
 Students are not permitted to change lockers with another student or occupy more than one locker. - 3.
 Do not use sticky glue on posters, mirrors, etc., in or on lockers. - 4.
 Do not give lock combinations to other students. - 5.
 If there are any problems, please report them to the office. - 6.
-No contraband-tobacco (including smokeless), drugs, or alcohol are allowed in lockers.
+No contraband, tobacco (including smokeless), vaping devices, drugs, or alcohol are allowed in lockers.
 Students are responsible for their locker contents regardless of how it got there. - 7.
 The school reserves the right to search lockers if and when it is felt that there is such need and such a search may be unannounced and without student permission or presence.
-Lockers are school property, not private property. - 8.
-Students will be responsible for damage to lockers and will be assessed the cost for repairs to their lockers at the end of the school year. - 9.
-Students are allowed to tape items on the outside of their locker as long as the items are school related and are appropriate and in good taste.
-Lockers will be cleaned off after each season of activities.
-Example: Fall, Winter and Spring.
+Lockers are school property, not private property.

+- 8. Students will be responsible for damage to lockers and will be assessed the cost of repairs to their lockers at the end of the school year. - 9.
+Students are allowed to tape items on the outside of their locker as long as the items are school-related and are appropriate and in good taste.